 3 teaspoons of salt

-Add 12 eggs, one at a time, into dry mixture alternately until moist, and then add more dry mixture until all used.
-Add one teaspoon anise extract and 4 teaspoons of vanilla.
-Then add 1 lb of roasted almonds, mix very thoroughly by hand.
-Cover everything with a plastic bag and store in refrigerator overnight.
+Add 12 eggs, one at a time, into a dry mixture alternately until moist, and then add more dry mixture until all used.
+Add one teaspoon of anise extract and 4 teaspoons of vanilla.
+Then add 1 lb of roasted almonds, and mix very thoroughly by hand.
+Cover everything with a plastic bag and store it in the refrigerator overnight.

-Next day, put flour on the breadboard, take a hand full of the dough and roll by hand it into the shape of a 16×3 inch long roll.
-Turn oven on to 350 degrees and grease 3 cookie sheets.
+The next day, put flour on the breadboard, take a handful of the dough, and roll by hand it into the shape of a 16×3 inch long roll.
+Turn the oven on to 350 degrees and grease three cookie sheets.
 (Bake two rolls on each cookie sheet at a time)

 After they are baked, place them on a cooling rack.
 Slice them diagonally carefully, while warm, about 1 inch wide.
 Cool thoroughly and put into gigantic popcorn tin lined with a plastic bag. ~ Bill Greguska

 * After my mom’s death, I can still hear my mom saying on a photo recording in the living room, “You’re a good son.”

 Today Would Have Been My Mom And Dad’s 71st Anniversary!

 That is if they were both still alive.
 In a way, they both are still alive to me.
 I think and talk about them both, a little more than my mom, but my dad, too, since he taught me a lot about work and tried to install the value of integrity in me.